 command is sent automatically, including any optional configurations you specify.
 If an error occurs during the transaction, a ROLLBACK

-is triggered to release the reserved connection and ensure the process continues smoothly.
+is triggered to ensure the process continues smoothly.

 Basic Transactions